 - Open access publication at a low cost

-- Abstracting and indexing in leading scientific databases, including Science Citation Index Expanded; Web of Science; Current Contents/Physical, Chemical & Earth Sciences; Current Contents/Agriculture, Biology & Environmental Sciences; Inspec; Scopus; and Ei Compendex.
+- Abstracting and indexing in leading scientific databases, including Science Citation Index Expanded; Web of Science; Current Contents/Physical, Chemical & Earth Sciences; Current Contents/Agriculture, Biology & Environmental Sciences; Inspec; Scopus; Ei Compendex; and Astrophysics Data System.